The New Deal (Agents of S.H.I.E.L.D.): Filming and visual effects

 Production for the season began at the end of February 2019, in Culver City, California.
 The day before filming began, actor Jeff Ward broke his toe and for three weeks until it healed he wore modern running shoes with his 1930s costume whenever his feet were not on camera.
 Scenes on the streets of New York City were filmed on the Warner Bros. backlot in Burbank, California, with visual effects vendor Digital Domain extending the set by adding the skyline of 1930s New York as well as digital cars and crowds in the background.
 The time-traveling aircraft Zephyr One was created digitally by FuseFX, while CoSA VFX provided the effects for the Chronicom's face scanning device and the body repair machine that Enoch uses on the injured Agent May.
 The faceless police officers were primarily created with practical makeup, though visual effects were used to blend the seems, remove eye holes, and flatten the actors' noses.
-The melting effect on the captured Chronicom was created by CoSA using practical elements filmed by the series' special effects team, and was designed to look like spontaneous human combustion.
-The appearance of Chronicoms without human faces was created by CoSA based on the small view inside Enoch's face from earlier in the series.
+The melting effect on the captured Chronicom was created by CoSA VFX using practical elements filmed by the series' special effects team, and was designed to look like spontaneous human combustion.
+The appearance of Chronicoms without human faces was created by CoSA VFX based on the small view inside Enoch's face from earlier in the series.
 Their eyes were designed as an homage to the character Lucifer in the television series of the same name.